johnroutledge/milestone-project-4/README.md

 * The ability to edit or delete a news post (admin logins only).

 *Contact Jiira Page*
-* Gives a user to contact Jiira directly via email.
+* Gives a user the ability to contact Jiira directly via email.

 *User Profile Page*
 * User can edit their contact and delivery information held on the system.